zapta/daq/power_supply/README.md

 * Inexpensive 2 layers PCB design with one layer dedicated for ground plane.
 * Not intended for hot swapping.

+## Board dimensions

+Identical to the controller board.

 ## BOM

 * URB2405YMD-10WR3 DC/DC module.
 Available from several vendors, with